SILVER2023

 What are the organization's current programs, how do they measure success, and who do the programs serve?

-The training and placement of hearing dogs with deaf individuals, with or without multiple disabilities, at no charge to the recipient.
+The training and placement of hearing service dogs with d/Deaf or hard of hearing individuals, with or without multiple disabilities, at no charge to the recipient.

 Population(s) Served

-The IHDI team is committed to being a true advocate in the community for those we serve while providing our teams with lifetime support, continuously striving to bridge the gap between the Deaf and hard of hearing community.
+The Paragon team is committed to being a true advocate in the community for those we serve while providing our teams with lifetime support, continuously striving to bridge the gap between the d/Deaf and hard of hearing community.

 Population(s) Served